Erica-827/WSU_Doosan_Robotics/README.md

 ```
 4. Connecting to the arm with Moveit2 <br>

-Connect to the robot via ethernet cable and turn of device Wifi and the robot arm controller is turned on
+Connect to the arm via ethernet and turn off device Wifi, ensure the robot arm controller is turned on <br>

 Set network settings to the following <br>
 ![image](https://github.com/user-attachments/assets/6cbbfe9c-02d7-4631-a681-bb6f184074ca)